Perspectives: Social Commerce – Edition 4

 iv) Until now, a clear winner has not emerged

-The Social Commerce market in SEA is rapidly emerging with only one player reaching Series C stage in SEA thus far, signaling that the market is primed for a winner.
+The Social Commerce market in SEA is rapidly emerging, with only one player reaching the Series C stage in SEA thus far, signalling that the market is primed for a winner.

 With regional E-Commerce unicorns currently predominantly 1st tier cities in Southeast Asia, Social Commerce operates in a blue ocean and presents new opportunities from existing incumbents in E-Commerce.